resthub/resthub.org/backbone-stack.rst

 Avoid caching issues
 --------------------

 In order to avoid caching issues when, for example, you update your JS or HTML files, you should use the `urlArgs RequireJS attribute <http://requirejs.org/docs/api.html#config>`_.
-You could filter the ${buildNumber} with you build tool at each build.
+You can filter the ${buildNumber} with your build tool at each build.

 main.js: